 As much as we love the first week of September (late summer barbecues, cooler evenings, the first golden leaves) we also worry about what it signals—the end of summer.
 It won’t be long before the days grow colder, the sun shortens its path across the sky, and we’re trapped indoors daydreaming of those afternoons spent soaking up the sun by the pool.
 Don’t get us wrong, we see beauty in every season, we just wish, perhaps, that some last longer than others.

 To boost your mood and help you hopefully relax into the inevitable, this post is dedicated to all the things we can’t wait to do outside when the weather gets cooler.
 That’s right, we’re going outside in the cold … willingly!
-Join us in creating your own cold weather to-do list.
+Join us in creating your own cold weather outdoor activities list.
 We’re going to cross off an activity each month.
 Before we know it, we’ll be looking forward to the next snowy season!

 Join us in staying active.
 Not only is getting the heart pumping a great way to beat the winter blues, it also helps melt all those extra calories we’ll be enjoying at Thanksgiving, Christmas, Hanukah and in the New Year.
-Cheers!

 Capture the Fall: Before the snow hits the ground, really savor the ephemeral colors of fall.
 Take walk to notice each unique hue.
 This is their grand finale before gently falling away until spring.
 Collect the brightest reds, oranges, yellows and golds.
 You can lacquer your favorites in a scrapbook or make a wreath to remind yourself the leaves will return.